Skip to content(if available)orjump to list(if available)

 genewitch

 I have my own and I don't even like eggs that much.
-I do however like their noise and pest control, so I keep getting new birds.
+I do however like their noises, and for pest control, so I keep getting new birds.

 $33 for 6 birds, last month.
 They're not fully feathered yet.